PRECIOUS-Gold falls as investors focus on U.S. stimulus outlook

 Gold output in Australia, the No. 2 producer behind China, fell 5 percent in the first quarter on weather-related disruption to 63.5 tonnes, according to the latest Gold Quarterly Review by Surbiton Associates.

-In other metals, silver fell 1.5 percent, having failed to vault $22 an ounce, while platinum was down 0.3 percent and palladium lost 1 percent.
-(Additional reporting by A. Ananthalakshmi; Editing by Anthony Barker and Jane Baird)
+In other metals, silver fell 0.7 percent, having failed to vault $22 an ounce, while platinum was flat and palladium was down 0.3 percent.
+(Additional reporting by A. Ananthalakshmi; Editing by Anthony Barker)